 If this cannot be done, the county auditor is to publish the notice of the intention to determine a partial redemption once in each of two consecutive weeks in the official county newspaper.
-The last publication is to be not less than 10 days nor more than 20 days before the date set to determine the partial redemption amount.

 The county auditor can require that the party requesting a partial redemption prepay the costs for mailing, delivering, and/or publishing the notice of intention of partial redemption.